 I spent the 1st 4 hours of the day gawking at the best aurora show I’ve ever seen.
 The moon had set, but cloud cover was intermittent and less than favorable.
 From midnight onward, there was a corona, and around 1:30 AM I submitted my first Aurorasaurus report.
 It especially picked up in activity around 2:30 AM.
 For most of the night, the arc was relatively quiet, although bright.
 At a few points, it broke up into a band with rays, which others have likened to a “picket fence.”
 The aurora became really active around 3 AM, and for the 1st time, I was able to see the purple at the lowest altitude edge of the curtain!
 The bottom edge was like a folded ribbon during the peak of the sub-storm!

+A coronal hole high speed stream a few days ago put us on alert for some activity.
 I was lucky enough to catch my 1st sub-storm while driving on North Shore Drive!
 As I was driving, the sky practically exploded in front of me so I immediately pulled over and cut off my headlights.
 Not only were there bright green bands northward, but there were disconnected rays right in front of me!
 They were like diamond daggers, a sort of celestial firework that is hard to explain.
 I can’t even really find photos that do this phenomenon justice, because perhaps the camera picks up more light than the eye, so the effect is a little swamped out by the other light.
 They almost looked like a group of really diffuse comets with very broad, prismatic tails and geometric nuclei pointed toward the horizon.

 This is a post my nerdy, hobby astronomy self has been sitting on for awhile.
 I follow the basics of aurora forecasting, but mostly lean on experts commenting in some of the groups I follow.
 Of course, I can’t content myself with this; I need to know more, especially because the science behind it seems fascinating!
 So, I came in knowing the basics about what an aurora is, but not much more than that.
 As it turns out, the solar wind warps the earth’s magnetic field, and more strongly so during solar events such as “flares, coronal mass ejections (CMEs) and coronal holes that are directed towards Earth.”
 Re-connections ultimately cause aurora phenomena.